StartBootstrap/startbootstrap-scrolling-nav/Report.md

 ### RDF

-Our .rdf has been updated with namespaces from **Geonames Ontology** (http://www.geonames.org/ontology#) on order to sufficiently describe the regions.
+Our .rdf has been updated with namespaces from **Geonames Ontology** (http://www.geonames.org/ontology#) in order to sufficiently describe the regions without bearing the risk of referencing those resources that are not reliable enough.

 ### Technical issue / User Experience